 McConnell Letter to President Biden on Debt Limit

-WASHINGTON, D.C. – U.S. Senate Republican Leader Mitch McConnell (R-KY) sent the following letter to President Biden today regarding congressional Democrats’ duty to raise the debt limit:
+WASHINGTON, D.C. – U.S. Senate Republican Leader Mitch McConnell (R-KY) sent the following letter to President Biden this morning regarding congressional Democrats’ duty to raise the debt limit:

 “Dear President Biden:

 “For many years, our working relationship has been defined not only by our strong disagreements, but also by mutual transparency and respectful candor.
 I write in that spirit to express concern that our nation is sleepwalking toward significant and avoidable danger because of confusion and inaction from the Speaker of the House and the Senate Democratic Leader concerning basic governing duties.

 “Since mid-July, Republicans have clearly stated that Democrats will need to raise the debt limit on their own.
 All year, your party has chosen to pursue staggering, “transformational” spending through unprecedented use of the party-line reconciliation process.
 Democrats inherited bipartisan trends from COVID relief to appropriations but have chosen to govern alone.
 Even now, with Americans already facing painful inflation, Democrats are preparing another staggering taxing and spending spree without any Republican input or support.

 “Bipartisanship is not a light switch that Speaker Pelosi and Leader Schumer may flip on to borrow money and flip off to spend it.
 Republicans’ position is simple.
 We have no list of demands.
 For two and a half months, we have simply warned that since your party wishes to govern alone, it must handle the debt limit alone as well.